PAOK FC: Foundation and early years (1926–1939)

 The first professional contract was signed by the club on 5 September 1928.
 The contract stipulated that the French footballer Raymond Etienne (of Jewish descent from Pera Club) would be paid 4,000 drachmas per month.
 The contract was signed by Dr. Meletiou, the PAOK chairman, and Mr. Sakellaropoulos, the Hon.
 Secretary.

-In March 1929, AEK Thessaloniki was disbanded as a sports club and their members joined PAOK.
+In March 1929, Athlitiki Enosis Konstantinoupoliton Thessalonikis (AEK Thessaloniki) was disbanded as a sports club and their members joined PAOK.
 PAOK thereupon changed their emblem, adopting the Double-headed eagle, as a symbol of the club's Byzantine/Constantinopolitan heritage.
-PAOK also got possession of AEK's facilities located around Syntrivani (i.e. Fountain) Square, next to the Children's Heritage Foundation, where today stands the Faculty of Theology of the Aristotle University of Thessaloniki.
+PAOK also got possession of AEK facilities located around Syntrivani (i.e. Fountain Square), next to the Children's Heritage Foundation, where today stands the Faculty of Theology of the Aristotle University of Thessaloniki.
+The same year PAOK and Enosis Konstantinoupoliton Thessalonikis (E.K.Th.) wanted to expand the football ground, but they faced problems with the underground flow of the river.
+Finally, after technical works the keystone was put on 12 December 1930.

 In 1930–1931, PAOK made their debut in the Panhellenic Championship, playing their first match on 1 February 1931 against Olympiacos at Piraeus, where they were defeated by 3–1, and ended the season in 5th place.
 The first foreign coach in team's history was Austrian Rudolf Gasner, who served at PAOK in 1931–1932.
 On 5 June 1932 the Syntrivani Stadium was inaugurated with PAOK's 3–2 victory over Iraklis.
 Syntrivani meant to be their home ground for 27 years.

-In 1937, PAOK won their first title, the Macedonia championship (Ε.Π.Σ.Μ.) and participated in the Panhellenic Championship, finishing 2nd.
+In 1937, PAOK won their first regional title, the Macedonia championship (Ε.Π.Σ.Μ.) and participated in the Panhellenic Championship, finishing 2nd.
 The 1937 team included: Sotiriadis, Vatikis, Goulios, Kontopoulos, Bostantzoglou, Panidis, Glaros, Kritas, Ioannidis, Kalogiannis, Koukoulas, Kosmidis, Apostolou, Vafiadis, Vasiliadis, Anastasiadis, Moschidis, Tzakatzoglou, Zakapidas.